 8. Plan for launch promotion

 If you build it, they won’t necessarily come.
-So, plan how you and your talent will promote the re-launch on-air, on social, e-mail blasts, etc. This will be a great time to renew your imaging and sweepers as well.
+So, plan how you and your talent will promote the re-launch on-air, on social, through e-mail blasts, etc. This will be a great time to renew your imaging and sweepers as well.

 9. Check/Update Your Branding